Vizurez/displaytypingfix/cwhl2rp/plugins/README.md

 ## Display Typing - **HL2RP Fix**

-This plugin overrides base Schema functions due to them currently breaking the functionality of Metropolice Force beeping sounds in HL2RP version **[1.08]** (6/7/2017)
+This plugin overrides some base Schema functions due to them currently breaking the functionality of Metropolice Force beeping sounds in HL2RP version **[1.08]** (6/7/2017)

 This requires the Clockwork version which can be found here: